mkmaslov/archsetup/README.md

 ### Setting up time synchronization

-The very first thing that needs to be set up after the network is functioning is [time synchronization](https://wiki.archlinux.org/title/Systemd-timesyncd).
-Without a properly synchronized clock many essential tools may not work.
-For instance, `pacman -Syu` may fail due to time inconsistencies in GPG signatures, which may subsequently lead to a non-bootable setup[^C1].
+The very first thing that needs to be set up after the network is functioning is [time synchronization](https://wiki.archlinux.org/title/Systemd-timesyncd)[^C1].

 In Arch Linux ARM, by default, `systemd-networkd.service` is enabled, while this guide suggests using `wpa_supplicant.service` and `dhcpcd.service`.
 When both of these options are enabled, `systemd-timesyncd.service` fails to update the clock at boot.
 Therefore, if following this guide, make sure to disable the `systemd-networkd.service`:
 ```